j-vdd/Water-simulation/README.md

 # Water simulation
 This is another webgl project I made, in which I explore some basic particle-based water simulation.
+To run it, simply clone the repository and open the run.html file in your browser.

 <img width="1920" height="950" alt="image" src="https://github.com/user-attachments/assets/b9ba4612-413e-4c15-bd28-ab1a4997df86" />

 ## Features